severian5it/BoardgameNerd/README.md

 ### Pop Over on Cards

-to allow the end user to have a glimpse about a Boardgame's characteristics, will be nice to have a pop over when hovering over a card, showing a part of the description along, with some major characteristics.
+To allow the end user to have a glimpse about a Boardgame's characteristics, will be nice to have a pop over when hovering over a card, showing a part of the description along, with some major characteristics.

 ### Automated test